 A tall, wasted man dropped from the chute.
 She’d underestimated them.
 Hadn’t she told herself that combinations wouldn’t stop the dead?
 This one landed in the same laundry pile she had.
 Something had eaten away half of his gray-complexioned face.
 He slithered toward her, his hands outstretched.

 Bad Seed Disowned by her father, Susan drowns herself in work and booze after her fiance dies in a car wreck.
 On New Year’s Eve, when her loneliness is at its worst, a battered corpse calls her name.
-Her fright turns to dismay when she recognizes him as a former employee whom she’d fired.
+Her fright turns to dismay when she recognizes him as a former employee who returns for unfinished business.

 Night Fighters A terrorist group targets the Philadelphia hospitals.
 They hire Todd to lure victims.
 One day, he picks on the wrong person, never realizing that the dead have mobilized their own army against terrorists.

 Order a paperback copy through Barnes & Noble here.